When will Fresno Unified bring in-person instruction back?

 No. If they are determined a close contact, requirements dictate they quarantine for a minimum of 10 days regardless of a test result.
 This is because an exposed person can develop COVID-19 anytime during that 14-day incubation period.
 Should families want to have their child tested, they should contact their healthcare provider or contact one of the county’s many testing sites.

-Fresno County recommends testing staff for in-person instruction every two weeks.
-Is there a plan in place for testing staff on a regular basis?
+Fresno County recommends testing students and staff for in-person instruction every two weeks.
+Is there a plan in place for testing on a regular basis?

-Fresno Unified will begin piloting free random surveillance testing for employees beginning March 5.
+Fresno Unified begin piloting free random surveillance testing for employees March 5.
+The district is finalizing volunteer student testing and expects to have plans ready prior to students returning.
 Surveillance testing helps identify potential community spread and changes in the virus especially in situations where people can be asymptomatic.
-Based on state and local guidance, it’s expected that random employee testing opportunities will occur twice a month.
-Employees will be randomly selected to test and will be notified by the district in advance.
-For employee convenience, we anticipate testing will be available from 8:30 a.m.- 4:30 p.m. on designated testing dates.
-Testing is strongly encouraged for employees working on campus or in district departments.
+Based on state and local guidance, it’s expected that testing opportunities will occur twice a month.
+Testing is strongly encouraged to reduce the spread of COVID and potential campus/department outbreaks.
 If you have COVID symptoms, please seek testing immediately through one of the many Fresno County’s free testing locations open daily, do not wait for a district testing date.

 When will Fresno Unified staff be vaccinated for COVID-19?

-The District is in constant contact with the Fresno County Department of Public Health and is following their plan for vaccinating educators.
-Once dates and times are available, Fresno Unified will communicate to staff.
+Educators and childcare workers became eligible for the COVID vaccine on March 1.
+Vaccination opportunities have been made available through the Fresno County Department of Public Health and several community partners.
+By late March, most educators will have received both vaccines.
 While not required, the district hopes that all employees will take advantage of the free vaccinations in order to reduce the spread of the virus.